Stencyl/stencylpedia/block-reference/input/mobile.md

 ![joystick-add-static](http://static.stencyl.com/pedia2/block-images/3%20-%20User Input/2%20-%20Mobile-Only/joystick-add-static.png)

-Adds a new joystick to the screen at the given coordinates.
+Adds a new static joystick to the screen at the given coordinates.
+A static joystick works only if you touch or click inside its outer radius.
+Other touches or clicks outside its outer radius will be ignored.
+Static doesn't mean immovable: you can move a static joystick by using the `set center for joystick` block.

 ```
 Joystick.addJoystick(0,0,0,0,0,0,0,0,false);